threefoldfoundation/www_threefold_io/content/newsroom/june_2025_calls/index.md

 <br/>

-*Note: This call was postponed from Thursday June 19.*
+*Note: This call was rescheduled from Thursday June 19.*

 <br/>